Best Office Chair for Back Pain 2023

 Design Philosophy

-All of that is well and good, but what really makes the chair shine is the proprietary tech.
-Before we talk about that, we need to highlight the design philosophy Steelcase took when creating this chair.
+All of that is good, but the proprietary tech makes the chair shine.
+Before discussing that, we must highlight Steelcase’s design philosophy when creating this chair.

 That’s key because it goes a long way toward explaining why it’s got so many adjustable features.
 The Leap was designed with the following four discoveries firmly in mind: